Timeline

 Story

 Samuel Johnson was born on 18 September, 1709 in Lichfield, Staffordshire, England.
 He died on 13 December, 1784.
 He lived to the age of 75.
-During his life, he had lived in Lichfield, Staffordshire, England.
-His longest period of living in one place was in Lichfield, Staffordshire, England (19 years).
+During his life, he had lived in Lichfield, Staffordshire, England and London.
+His longest period of living in one place was in London (47 years).
 He studied at Pembroke College, Oxford.
 He had worked for Gentleman's Magazine.
 His most recent job was at Gentleman's Magazine.
 He had had a relationship with Elizabeth 'Tetty' Porter.
 He was the child of Sarah Ford and Michael Johnson.

 Yes, this was automagically generated.
 There is grammar bugs...